giridhar7632/colorScheme/README.md

 ## Setup

-For setting up the project fork this repl [here](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md).
+For setting up the project fork the repl [here](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md).
 The starter repl contains ['create-react-app'](https://github.com/facebook/create-react-app) installed.
 There are some basic styles applied, you will get cleared along the workshop.

-Lets start React
+Let's start React

 ## React Hooks API